TheGiddyLimit/astranauta.github.io/favicon notes.md

 _**Not pictured, but updated:** Android splash screen, Windows Start Menu tiles, standalone app mode_

 SVG designs were completed within Illustrator, and final sizes generated with Sketch.
-All source files have been included in a ZIP file [here](./favicon_source_files.zip), with the changes detailed below for the curious. <!-- TODO insert link to zip file of source docs into link holder above -->
+All source files have been included in a ZIP file [here](./favicon_source_files.zip), with the changes detailed below for the curious.

 ### New HTML code
 This is the code that should now be in every page's `<head>` section.